Samarjeetkumarsingh/website/_posts/2023-09-19-making-notes.md

 ---
 layout: post
-title: How to Prepare Effective Notes for Competitive Exams: Tips and Tricks
+title: How to Prepare Effective Notes for Competitive Exams-Tips and Tricks
 ---

 ![image](/assets/images/notes.png)